- Category

 Samducksa color choices for SDB-201 are hardly an accident: The solid color buttons are available in a healthy choice of vibrant solid colours including blue, dark blue, green, black, grey, orange, pink, red, violet, white and yellow.
 These colors closely match Sanwa's offerings, ensuring a good opportunity to mix and match peripherals while adhering a traditional Sanwa color scheme.

-An additional feature is the ability to mix and match between the translucent SDB-202C series and solid color SDB-202, providing dozens of combinations for your own customization.
+An additional feature is the ability to mix and match between the translucent SDB-202C-MX series and solid color SDB-202-MX, providing dozens of combinations for your own customization.

 This is my first set of crowns and any kind of screw in button and I'm absolutely in love.
 Using these in an old fighting edge with a crown 309 MJ.
 They feel so great and are very responsive.
 Dylan on Sep 11th 2019